 - Explainer videos

 The difference between copy and content is that, while content is all about educating the reader, copy is all about persuading them.
-The purpose of copy is to convince readers to take an action such as buying a product, signing up for a newsletter or email series, downloading an eBook, etc.
+The purpose of copy is to convince readers to take an action.
+That action could be to buy a product, sign up for a newsletter or email series, download an eBook, etc.

 Copy is also used to increase awareness of a particular brand or product.
 It’s written in a creative and convincing way that often uses story-telling to pull at the emotions of the readers to get them to perform the action that you are aiming for.